Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

 The Pre-Install Toolkit (PIT) node needs to be bootstrapped from the LiveCD.
 There are two media available to bootstrap the PIT node--the RemoteISO or a bootable USB device.
 This procedure describes using the USB device.
-If not using the USB device, see [Bootstrap Pit Node from LiveCD Remote ISO](bootstrap_livecd_remote_iso.md).
+If not using the USB device, see [Bootstrap PIT Node from LiveCD Remote ISO](bootstrap_livecd_remote_iso.md).

 There are 5 overall steps that provide a bootable USB with SSH enabled, capable of installing Shasta v1.5 (or higher).